wKovacs64/pwned/README.md

 ## Usage

 ```
-Usage: pwned [option | command]

-Each command has its own -h (--help) option.
+pwned <command>

+Commands:
+  pwned ba <account|email>      get all breaches for an account (username or email address)
+  pwned breach <name>           get a single breached site by breach name
+  pwned breaches                get all breaches in the system
+  pwned dc                      get all data classes in the system
+  pwned pa <email>              get all pastes for an account (email address)
+  pwned pw <password>           check a password (plain text or SHA1 hash) for public exposure
+  pwned search <account|email>  search breaches and pastes for an account (username or email address)

 Options:
+  -h, --help     Show help                                                                           [boolean]

-  -v, --version  output the version number
+  -v, --version  Show version number                                                                 [boolean]
-  -h, --help     output usage information

-Commands:

-  ba [options] <account>      get all breaches for an account (username or email address)
-  breach [options] <name>     get a single breached site by breach name
-  breaches [options]          get all breaches in the system
-  dc [options]                get all data classes in the system
-  pa [options] <email>        get all pastes for an account (email address)
-  pw [options] <password>     check a password (plain text or SHA1 hash) for public exposure
-  search [options] <account>  search breaches and pastes for an account (username or email address)
 ```

 #### Examples